Shrinkage under Random Projections, and Cubic Formula Lower Bounds for $\mathsf{AC}^0$: Proof of shrinkage theorem for hiding projections

-As mentioned above, hiding projections can be converted to fixing projections.
-This is captured by the following result. \begin{lemma} Let $\p$ be a $q$-hiding projection from $x_{1},\ldots,x_{n}$ to $y_{1},\ldots,y_{m}$.
-Then, there exists an $(4m^{2}\cdot q)$-fixing projection $\p'$ from $x_{1},\ldots,x_{n}$ to~$y_{1},\ldots,y_{m}$ such that $\Pr\!\left[\p'=\p\right]\ge\frac{1}{2}$.
-Furthermore, the event $\p' = \p$ is independent of $\p$. \end{lemma} We prove \Cref{hiding-to-fixing} in \Cref{subsec:hiding-to-fixing-general}.
-Note that the conversion from hiding to fixing projections loses a factor of~$m^{2}$ in the parameter~$q$.
-While this loss might be large in general, it will be of no importance in our applications.
-The factor $m^{2}$ can be improved to $m$ in our actual applications, as we indicate during the proof of \Cref{hiding-to-fixing}.
-By combining \Cref{hiding-to-fixing} with our shrinkage theorem for fixing projections, we obtain the following shrinkage theorem for hiding projections. \begin{theorem} Let $\phi$ be a formula of size $s$ and depth $d$, and let $\p$ be a $q$-hiding projection.
+We prove \expref{Lemma}{lemma:hiding-to-fixing} in \expref{Section}{subsec:hiding-to-fixing}.
+By combining \expref{Lemma}{lemma:hiding-to-fixing} with our shrinkage theorem for fixing projections, we obtain the following shrinkage theorem for hiding projections. \begin{restated}{\expref{Theorem}{thm:shrinkage-hiding}} Let $\phi$ be a formula of size $s$ and depth $d$, and let $\p$ be a $q$-hiding projection.
 Then